reactphp/promise/README.md

     ->then(function ($x) {
         echo 'Mixed ' . $x; // 4
     });

 $deferred->resolve(1);  // Prints "Mixed 4"
 ```

 Credits
 -------

-Promise is a port of [when.js](https://github.com/cujojs/when)
+React/Promise is a port of [when.js](https://github.com/cujojs/when)
 by [Brian Cavalier](https://github.com/briancavalier).

 Also, large parts of the documentation have been ported from the when.js
 [Wiki](https://github.com/cujojs/when/wiki) and the
 [API docs](https://github.com/cujojs/when/blob/master/docs/api.md).

 License
 -------

-Promise is released under the [MIT](https://github.com/jsor/promise/blob/master/LICENSE) license.
+React/Promise is released under the [MIT](https://github.com/react-php/promise/blob/master/LICENSE) license.